Tanvir-Alam625/product-analysis-website-unique-shop/README.md

-# Getting Started with Create React App
+# My project name is Sand Timer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live Project Link](https://github.com/facebook/create-react-app).

+-In this project something product comes and customer and reviews are shown there.

 ## Available Scripts